google/zetasql/docs/graph-patterns.md

   property filter list.

   + `element_property_name`: An identifier that represents the name of the element property.
+The property that is identified must be defined in the graph element.

   + `element_property_value`: A scalar expression that represents the value for the element property.
+It must be equal to the property value for the filter to match.
 This value can be a `NULL` literal, but the `NULL` literal is interpreted as `= NULL`, not `IS NULL` when the element property filter is applied.

   Examples: